-I did what any other internet-savvy millenial would do in that situation; I turned to the internet to go over my options and figure out the best way to pass the quickly-approaching piss test.
+I did what any other internet-savvy millennial would do in that situation; I turned to the web to go over my options and figure out the best way to pass the quickly-approaching urine test.

 Every site I checked gave me three main choices:

-Ultra Klean synthetic urine has been around for about twenty years, and they have a patent on their formula, so they keep the ingredients pretty hush-hush.
+Ultra Klean has been around for about 20 years and they have a patent on their formula, so they keep the ingredients pretty hush-hush.

 What we do know is that Ultra Pure urine has a three-year shelf life, and can be used by both sexes.

-When you buy the test it comes with the bottle of Ultra Pure, a hand warmer, a rubber band, flip top cap, and complete instructions for use.
+When you buy the product, it comes with the bottle of Ultra Pure, a hand warmer, a rubber band, flip top cap, and complete instructions for use.

-It’s not very expensive, coming in at $24.99 for a 2 oz bottle, so if you want to try it for yourself you won’t be too deep in the hole, but I’d rather pay a bit more to go for the market leading brand with consistently good reviews (Quick Fix Plus).
+It’s not very expensive, coming in at $24.99 for a 2 oz bottle -- so if you want to try it for yourself you won’t be too deep in the hole but I’d rather pay a bit more to go for the market leading brand after reading a ton of Quick Fix reviews.

-If you go with Ultra Pure, you just won’t have the same peace of mind as you would if you knew that the fake piss you bought contained the real shit that labs are actually looking for.
+If you go with Ultra Pure, you just won’t have the same peace of mind as you would if you knew that the solution you bought contained the real shit that labs are actually looking for.